-- 1. For plan years 2019, 2020, and 2021, the University will make a contribution sufficient to cover ninety-five percent (95%) of the premium costs for fully paid medical, dental, and basic life insurance benefits chosen by each eligible faculty member through the Public Employees Benefits Board (PEBB).
+- 1. Southern Oregon University shall continue to offer comparable benefits for medical, dental and basic life insurance to those offered to other University employees.
+For the duration of this Agreement, the University will make a contribution sufficient to cover ninety-five percent (95%) of the premium costs for fully paid medical, dental, and basic life insurance benefits.
 The employee will contribute five percent (5%) of the premium costs ("pre-tax").
-For these plan years, where an employee has the opportunity to choose between two (2) healthcare plans and the employee enrolls in the least expensive PEBB health plan available to them, the University will contribute ninety-seven percent (97%) of the premium costs of the coverage and the employee will contribute three percent (3%) of the premium costs ("pre-tax").
-Eligibility to extend such tiered coverage to family members, to include spouse and/or dependent children, is provided in accordance with the IRS code, and to domestic partners as defined per applicable PEBB affidavit. - 2.
-Faculty on leave without pay shall be allowed to continue group insurance by self-paying the premium for the time permitted by PEBB rules.
+For these plan years, where an employee has the opportunity to choose between two (2) healthcare plans and the employee enrolls in the least expensive plan available to them, the University will contribute ninety-seven percent (97%) of the premium costs of the coverage and the employee will contribute three percent (3%) of the premium costs ("pre-tax").
+Eligibility to extend such tiered coverage to family members, to include spouse and/or dependent children, is provided in accordance with the plan. - 2.
+Faculty on leave without pay shall be allowed to continue group insurance by self-paying the premium for the time permitted by the plan.

 Section D, Employee Assistance Program.
 The Employee Assistance Program provided by the University shall be continued for Association members.
 The University will provide a limited amount of assessment, counseling, and referral services to Association members at no cost during the period of this contract.
 These services will be no less than those available in the preceding contract.
-The University reserves the right to contract with another provider of these services upon termination of the present contract with Cascade Centers Inc., and/or modify services to respond better to employee needs.
+The University reserves the right to contract with another provider of these services upon termination of the present contract with

+Cascade Centers Inc., and/or modify services to respond better to employee needs.

 Section E, Terminal Degree Salary Adjustment.
-A professorial faculty member who does not have a terminal degree at the beginning of an academic year but receives a terminal degree (as defined by the Southern Oregon University Faculty Constitution and By-Laws) during the academic year from a recognized higher education institution shall receive a base salary adjustment of \$2,000 no later than twenty (20) university days following the Provosts Office's official notification of receipt of degree from the granting institution.
+A professorial faculty member who does not have a terminal degree at the beginning of an academic year but receives a terminal degree (as defined by the Southern Oregon University Faculty Constitution and By-Laws) during the academic year from a recognized higher education institution shall receive a salary adjustment of \$2,000 in the next pay period following the Provosts Office's official notification of receipt of degree from the granting institution.